 * * *

-Dante’s life, which seemed to promise so well, had gone terribly wrong by the time he was writing Inferno 15.
+Dante’s life, which promised so well, had gone terribly wrong by the time he was writing Inferno 15.
 In the encounter with Brunetto, Dante is evoking a moment before his life took the tragic turn that left him stateless and dishonored.
-He is evoking a time when he was viewed as a winner in the race of life—to use the image of the race and its winners and losers that so poignantly closes Inferno 15.
+He is evoking a time when he was viewed as a winner in the race of life — to use the image of the race and its winners and losers that so poignantly closes Inferno 15.
 He is evoking a time when he was viewed as a winner, not from the consolatory perspective of fame after death, but a winner in the present, in the eyes of his contemporaries.

-There is a beautiful verse in which Brunetto tells Dante that had he lived longer he would have supported and “comforted” him in his work: “dato t’avrei a l’opera conforto” (60).
-This verse is a testament to the help and comfort that the historical Dante did in fact receive from this man.
+There is a beautiful verse in which Brunetto tells Dante that had he lived longer he would have supported and “comforted” him in his work: “dato t’avrei a l’opera conforto” (I should have helped sustain you in your work [Inf.
+15.60]).
+This verse is a testament to the help and comfort that the historical Dante did in fact receive from the historical Brunetto Latini.

 We remember a previous father/son moment, that of the pilgrim’s encounter in Inferno 10 with the father of his dear friend Guido Cavalcanti, in which Cavalcante de’ Cavalcanti remains fixated for all eternity on the brilliant intellect and the promise of his son Guido.
 Cavalcante sees the friendship between Dante and his son in part as a rivalry, as a parent might possibly view a competitor to his own child in the race of life.
 Here too we feel here the texture of lived experience: while Cavalcante de’ Cavalcanti measured Dante’s brilliance in relation to that of his own son, Brunetto’s support of him was unqualified and generous.